sqlpad/sqlpad/README.md

 The docker image runs on port 3000 and uses `/var/lib/sqlpad` for the embedded database directory.

-`latest` tag is continously built from latest commit in repo.
+`latest` tag is continuously built from latest commit in repo.
 Only use that if you want to live on the edge, otherwise use specific version tags to ensure stability.

 See [docker-examples](https://github.com/rickbergfalk/sqlpad/tree/master/docker-examples) directory for example docker-compose setup with SQL Server.